Best Bike Pump for Cycling, Touring & Bikepacking 2025

 This small mini bike pump works with both Presta Valves and Schrader Valves by reversing the removable rubber insert in the head of the pump.

 Unlike most other compact bike pumps, the pump head attaches itself directly to the valve.
 While this keeps the weight and size down it does present an issue as the movement induced by the pumping action can make the pump loosen from the valve.
 This can cause you to needlessly pump air that is not going into the tire.
-Some cyclists really struggle with this.
+Some cyclists struggle with this.

 Compare Prices: